 Doing Graphs with R: Intro

-How this section is organized
+How this section about graphs is organized

-The later sections will try to introduce some possibilities for more complex graphs (starting with the entry on Combining Graphs), and I will try to deal with some topics in a more systematic manner.
+The later entries will try to introduce some possibilities for more complex graphs (starting with the entry on Combining Graphs), and I will try to deal with some topics in a more systematic manner.
 These entries are very much work in (slow) progress!

 Some introductory remarks about graphs